 Rangitoto College is committed to providing a world-class educational experience and has been hosting international students for over 15 years.
-We currently have students from over 25 different countries and are now accepting applications for 2018 and 2019.
+We currently have students from over 25 different countries and are now accepting applications for 2021*.

 Rangitoto College will consider applications from students all over the world aged 13-19 years old.